SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ### Sumo Logic fields

-Sumo Logic Apps for Kubernetes and Explore require below listed fields to be added in Sumo Logic UI to your Fields table schema.
+Sumo Logic apps for Kubernetes and Explore require the below listed fields to be added in the Sumo Logic UI to your Fields table schema.

 - `cluster`
 - `container`